Vandivier/arias-tale-rpg/docs/narrative.md

 One bright afternoon, a warrior takes a seat on a stump in a safe, shaded region of the Forest of Echoes.
 He carries a spear and shield across his back, while he carries a bag of freshly picked berries and walnuts in his hand.
 He tosses a berry into his mouth and reaches for a second when he hears a faint doorbell.

 Mike realizes his pizza has arrived.
 He taps logout using his neural controller, but the button doesn't work.
 He tries again.
-Is there a bug in the game world of Evegreen?
+Is there a bug in the game world of Evergreen?

 Suddenly, the sky darkens with an orange glow.
 A massive, powerful figure appears in the sky.
 This figure confirms the inability of all players to log out unless and until a daunting challenge is completed: the 100th floor boss must be defeated.